balena-io-experimental/data-relay/README.md

 ## License

-balenaSound is free software, and may be redistributed under the terms specified in the [license](https://github.com/balenalabs/balena-sound/blob/master/LICENSE).
+cloudBlock is free software, and may be redistributed under the terms specified in the [license](https://github.com/balena-io-playground/cloudBlock/blob/main/LICENSE).